LucaDanelutti/distributedNodeRedFlows/README.md

 ---
 ## Folder structure
 - `creds`
-  - Credentials needed by the node-red installations to modify a pre-loaded flow
+  - Credentials needed by the node-red installations to access the Telegram bot and the MQTT broker
 - `custom-nodes`
   - Folder containing the custom node-red nodes
 - `report`